 Does she follow any rituals before a performance, to bolster all that hard work?

-The most important thing is to prepare yourself thoroughly – to know that you have put all the work in before and have solid technique.
+The most important thing is to prepare yourself thoroughly.
+To know that you have put all the work in before and have solid technique.
 Then you can just dance and know you can make the most of the performance.
 This is much better than having to do any silly superstitious things – they are just something else to worry about!
+Daria Klimentová

 So, what is Daria’s pre-performance routine?

 Fans will be disappointed to learn that Daria will not be warming up to take to the stage here in Milton Keynes due to recovering from an injury.
-In a sincerely apologetic – almost embarrassed – tone she explained…
+She explained this in a sincerely apologetic – almost embarrassed – tone.

-I am so sorry not to be dancing in the first shows on the tour at Milton Keynes – I actually start back in rehearsals on the first Thursday of performances.
+I am so sorry not to be dancing in the first shows on the tour at Milton Keynes.
+I actually start back in rehearsals on the first Thursday of performances.
 I will be at opening night though, taking pictures, and I am looking forward to dancing the role of Medora at the other theatres on our Le Corsaire tour.
+Daria Klimentová

 Passion, Pirates and Pas de Deux: